-- The expert team assigned overall a medium risk classification for the risks of B. chinensis in the EU, using both the Harmonia+ and ISEIA protocols. - B. chinensis is currently present in isolated populations in the EU.
+- The expert team assigned an overall high risk classification for the risks of B. chinensis in the EU using the Harmonia+ protocol and a medium risk using the ISEIA protocol. - B. chinensis is currently present in isolated populations in the EU.
 According to the BFIS list system used in conjunction with the ISEIA protocol, B. chinensis classifies as a B1 species and qualifies for the watch list.
-It is unlikely that future climate change will result in limitation of the species. - The classification of B. chinensis by experts based on available knowledge resulted in the following risk scores according to the Harmonia+ protocol: - Probability of introduction: high (Confidence: high); - Probability of establishment: high (Confidence: high); - Probability of spread: medium (Confidence: high); - Probability of environmental impact: medium (Confidence: medium) - Effects on native species through predation, parasitism or herbivory: medium (Confidence: low); - Effects on native species through competition: medium (Confidence: medium); - Effects on native species through interbreeding: no / very low (Confidence: high); - Effects on native species through hosting harmful parasites or pathogens: very low (Confidence: medium); - Effects on integrity of ecosystems by affecting abiotic properties: medium (Confidence: medium);
+It is unlikely that future climate change will result in limitation of the species. - The classification of B. chinensis by experts based on available knowledge resulted in the following risk scores according to the Harmonia+ protocol: - Probability of introduction: high (Confidence: high); - Probability of establishment: high (Confidence: high); - Probability of spread: high (Confidence: medium); - Probability of environmental impact: medium (Confidence: medium) - Effects on native species through predation, parasitism or herbivory: medium (Confidence: low);

-- Effects on integrity of ecosystems by affecting abiotic properties: medium (Confidence: low); - Probability of effects on plant cultivation: low (Confidence: high); - Probability of effects on domesticated animals and livestock: low (Confidence: high); - Probability of effects on public health: low (Confidence: high); - Probability of other risk effects: high (Confidence: low).
+- Effects on native species through competition: medium (Confidence: medium); - Effects on native species through interbreeding: no / very low (Confidence: high); - Effects on native species through hosting harmful parasites or pathogens: very low (Confidence: medium); - Effects on integrity of ecosystems by affecting abiotic properties: medium (Confidence: medium); - Effects on integrity of ecosystems by affecting abiotic properties: medium (Confidence: medium); - Probability of effects on plant cultivation: low (Confidence: high); - Probability of effects on domesticated animals and livestock: low (Confidence: high); - Probability of effects on public health: low (Confidence: high); - Probability of other risk effects: high (Confidence: low).